NaturalGIS/mapping_ecosystem_services/README.md

 The **QGIS plugin** needs QGIS >= 3.4 to work.
 It is written in Python and does not need any particular library other than the ones installed by default by any QGIS installer.
 The plugin is multi-platform and is expected to work on GNU/Linux, macOS and MS Windows.

 The **scripts** are meant to run from within a GNU/Linux terminal.
 They were developed and tested on Ubuntu 18.04 so any other Linux distribution based on Ubuntu 18.04 is likely to work but they can be easily modified to work on any other Linux distribution.
 A MS Windows version of the scripts is likely to be added in the next future while a macOS version is unlikley to ever happen.
 Dependencies for the scripts are the [PostgreSQL](https://www.postgresql.org/) RDBMS (with the [PostGIS](https://postgis.net/) spatial extension) and the "gdal-bin" package (the latter is also a dependency of any QGIS installation).
 For security reasons only connections to a **local** PostgreSQL/PostGIS instance are supported (support for remote connections can be easily added if needed).
+This scripts take advantage of the internal **geoprocessing** capabilities os a spatially enabled database like PostgreSQL/PostGIS.

 Both the QGIS plugins and the scripts use a Spatial SQL approach to solve the problem thay are tasked to.